datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

 ## Installing $productName$

-If you have not already installed $productName$ in to your cluster, then head over to the [quick start guide](../../tutorials/getting-started) before continuing any further in this guide.
+If you have not already installed $productName$ in to your cluster, then go to the [quick start guide](../../tutorials/getting-started) before continuing any further in this guide.

 ## Using Consul for service discovery

-In this part of the guide, you'll configure $productName$ to be able to look for services registered to Consul, register a demo application with Consul, and configure $productName$ to route to this application using endpoint data from Consul.
+This section of the guide instructs you on configuring $productName$ to look for services registered to Consul, registering a demo application with Consul, and configuring $productName$ to route to this application using endpoint data from Consul.

-To simplify this tutorial, you'll deploy the application in Kubernetes, although in practice this application can be deployed anywhere in your data center (e.g., on VMs).
+In this tutorial, you deploy the application in Kubernetes.
+However, this application can be deployed anywhere in your data center, such as on a VM.

 1. Configure $productName$ to look for services registered to Consul by creating the `ConsulResolver`.
 Use `kubectl` to apply the